HossamYousef/docs/config/config.md

 ##Config

-The `Avoxx\Config\Config` class is a file configuration loader.
+The Config class is a file configuration loader.
 Supported file types are `INI`, `PHP`, `XML`, `JSON` and `YAML`.

 ##Contents